 Of course, the story doesn’t end there, as otherwise there wouldn’t be much to visit!
 In 1970, a great rescue operation took place, and what remained of her hull was floated onto a pontoon and returned to her place of construction in Bristol.

 Following an extensive restoration process, she re-opened to the public, and today you can visit and tour her in a form that resembles her glory days as a transatlantic ship.
+Tickets are slightly cheaper if you book them online, which you can do online here.

 14. Take a picture of the colourful houses